 - Researchers at the University of Pittsburgh found that the presence of Candida caused an inflammatory response in the body, specifically the production of TH17 cells.
 These are thought to play a role in rheumatoid arthritis, as well as other autoimmune diseases like psoriasis, multiple sclerosis, and Crohn’s disease.

 - A Swiss study also examined the role of Candida-related TH17 cells and inflammation.
 In the words of the author of the study, Dr Christina Zielinski, “I am convinced that an imbalance in our microbial microflora has a decisive influence on the development of chronic inflammatory illnesses like rheumatism.”

 Some Simple Techniques To Reduce Your Arthritis Symptoms

 Reducing inflammation in your body is one of the keys to getting relief from arthritis, and your diet is the first thing you need to look at.
 There are certain foods that will help to relieve your symptoms, and other foods that will just make them worse.

-Some of the best anti-inflammatory foods that you should be eating include walnuts, flaxseed and fish oil.
+Some of the best anti-inflammatory foods that you should be eating include flaxseed and fish oil.
 Why is this?
-They all contain healthy amounts of Omega-3 fatty acids, which have been found to significantly reduce inflammation.
-You should also focus on eating lots of vegetables and lean protein.
+They both contain healthy amounts of Omega-3 fatty acids, which have been found to significantly reduce inflammation.
+You should also focus on eating lots of vegetables and some lean protein.
 Spices that can help with inflammation include turmeric and ginger.